Letian-Wang/Server-Policy/README.md

             4. For the server manager: you can update the port_num in the slack whenever you find a change, so that you won't be bothered by questions from clients

 #### 3. If you're new or looking for more setting with ssh, it's recommended to refer to the [Detailed tutorial on ssh](https://github.com/Letian-Wang/Server-Protocol/blob/main/Detailed%20tutorial%20on%20SSH.md), so that no further trouble is made to other users.
-The tutorial includes:
+The tutorial includes suggestions of:
             1. Simple understanding of how SSH works
             2. Different levels to work around ssh
             3. How to set up SSH